Skip to content

 Have Brain Breaks

 If you remember the restaurant example above, playing up-tempo music and sitting in bright lighting helps you move faster.
-As we showed in our report on forest bathing, taking a leisurely stroll outside can help you relax significantly.
+As we showed in our report on forest bathing, taking a stroll outside can help you relax significantly.
 In both cases, the environment you surround yourself with creates changes in your brain.

 If you’re in a mental slump—which hits a lot of people mid-afternoon—then step away from your desk and take a quick walk outside.
 Or, if you’ve got a meeting coming up, just take a stroll around the building and have a chat with a colleague.
 The change of scene will give you a mental lift.
 Don’t think of it as time wasted, but rather an investment that will provide greater clarity and focus.
 The more consistent you are with any mindset practice, the bigger the benefits you’ll experience.”